We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 - Math Course 3: This course is a preparatory course for Algebra.
 It includes review of basic operations with integers, decimals, and fractions, solving multi-step equations and inequalities, use of square roots and exponents, basic graphing concepts on the coordinate plane, and an introduction to geometry, including perimeter area, surface area, and volume.
 There is an assessment score required to be enrolled in this class.

 - Algebra II Honors: SJA Placement: Testing and departmental approval.
-Prerequisites: Enriched Algebra I (Honors) and Geometry (Honors) Algebra II explores more complex algebra problems, including solving and graphing linear, quadratic, exponential, rational, and logarithmic functions.
-The honors level Algebra II course will cover material at an accelerated rate.
-Emphasis will be placed on solving more challenging problems to better prepare students for higher math.
+Prerequisites: Enriched Algebra I (Honors) and Geometry (Honors).
+This is an accelerated course designed for advanced students who intend to take AP math classes.
+Algebra II explores solving and graphing linear, quadratic, polynomial, exponential, rational, and logarithmic functions.
+Emphasis will be placed on creatively solving challenging problems to better prepare students for higher math.
 A TI-84 (or equivalent) graphing calculator is required for this course.
-[SOEP Course and Content]
+[CCE Course and Content]

 - Drawing: This course is an introductory class for students who are new to art.
 With an emphasis on drawing from life, this is a skill building class where students will learn basic drawing skills and principles, as well as different ways to “see” and go about the drawing process while experimenting with different styles and drawing mediums.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great masterpieces of art history.
 Students will learn to discuss and critique art constructively and with confidence.
 This is a semester course.